ChaseAustin/CoronaTracker/README.md

 ![Tableau Project](http://recordit.co/EjVb6fLw6u.gif)

-This Project pulls daily Cornoavirus data from [this api](https://github.com/ExpDev07/coronavirus-tracker-api) and uploads it to a google sheets file.
-From the google sheets file, I use the data for multiple Tableau Visulizations.
+This Project pulls daily Cornoavirus data from [an api](https://github.com/ExpDev07/coronavirus-tracker-api) and uploads it to a google sheets file.
+I use the data from the google sheets file to populate multiple Tableau Visulizations.
+By uploading the data to a gogle sheet I can trigger the visualiztion to import new data daily. (https://docs.google.com/spreadsheets/d/1R1JiUvjdLMXHnt1S9tkUTFoYdy37tJVD1b-apvu711k/edit?usp=sharing) I call the api and upload the data to my sheet using an EC2 instance with cloud watch triggers.
+In retrospect, this would be easier to implement with serverless computing like AWS lambda or Azure Functions.

 You can see my Tableau project [here](https://public.tableau.com/profile/chase.austin#!/).
-You can view my google sheet where I store my data [here.](https://docs.google.com/spreadsheets/d/1R1JiUvjdLMXHnt1S9tkUTFoYdy37tJVD1b-apvu711k/edit?usp=sharing) I call my python function every day from an EC2 instance using cloud watch triggers.
+You can view my google sheet where I store my data [here.]

 ## Getting Started